 If you add your own rewrite rule for a CPT or endpoint, there is nothing special to do in most cases — the plugin rewrites the path before your rule runs, so your pattern sees a clean URI.
 Specifically:

-initpriority > 20 to run after the plugin’s rules, or at the default priority 10 to run before.
-Either works — the patterns do not overlap. - Do not register a rule that expects to see the language slug in the path — it has already been stripped from
+- Register your rewrite at init priority > 20 to run after the plugin’s rules, or at the default priority 10 to run before.
+Either works — the patterns do not overlap.

-$_SERVER['REQUEST_URI']by the time your rule is matched. - If you need the active language inside your endpoint, call
+- If you need the active language inside your endpoint, call wpr_translate_get_current_language(); it is set by parse_request priority 0.

-wpr_translate_get_context_language()— the router skips detection on REST requests by default, and this helper falls through to cookie and default.
+- For REST endpoints, use wpr_translate_get_context_language() — the router skips detection on REST requests by default, and this helper falls through to cookie and default.

 Generating Language-Aware URLs In Reverse